Protect Your Land

 Malcolm Baldwin Farmers Fund

-Created in 2019 in honor of former LTV Board Member and life-long conservationist Malcolm Forbes Baldwin, this fund is used to underwrite fees for conservation easements on properties that are currently in active agricultural use.
+This fund, created in 2019 in honor of Malcolm Forbes Baldwin, a former LTV board member and lifelong conservationist, underwrites fees for conservation easements on properties currently in active agricultural use.

 Deborah Whittier Fitts Battlefield Stewardship Fund

-Created in 2009, in honor of Deborah Whittier Fitts, the nation’s leading journalist covering Civil War battlefield preservation, this fund is used to underwrite fees on properties that have documented Civil War significance.
+This fund, created in 2009 in honor of Deborah Whittier, one of the nation’s leading journalists covering Civil War battlefield preservation, underwrites fees on properties that have documented Civil War significance.

 Is the Property you are Considering Protecting in Loudoun County?

 In 2023, LTV partnered with seven other conservation organizations to produce our Rural Landowner Manual: A Resource Guide for the Northern Piedmont.
-The publication includes a list of experts, programs, and opportunities to assist landowners, as well as advice for how to navigate the complexities of rural property stewardship.
-Read it online by clicking the cover here or please reach out to pick up a hard copy from our office in Middleburg:
+The publication includes a list of experts, programs, opportunities to assist landowners, and advice for navigating the complexities of rural property stewardship.
+Read it online by clicking the cover below, or please reach out to pick up a hard copy from our office in Middleburg:

 LTV is proud to partner with The Clifton Institute, a native plant and animal habitat restoration nonprofit located in Fauquier County, to provide advice on best management practices for your landscape.